 Mummy Money Matters takes out the jargon, bringing forward essential information in an easy to understand manner.

-Family finances are a top priority for mums and dads today – money matters, but when you become a parent, money matters are essential.
+Family finances are a top priority for mums and dads today – money matters, but when you become a parent, money matters the most.

 She is also often asked to be a judge at high profile events, which include the Direct Selling Association and HeadlineMoney, for example.